Our Campus

 Hulitt Hall

 The newly renovated facility is the home for much of the university administration, including the president's office, provost, registrar, finance and advancement offices.
 A third-floor conference center provides a new meeting space for campus and community needs.
-The lower-level is home to a large classroom.
+The lower level is home to a large classroom.
 This historic campus structure was built in 1903 and was the second building constructed on the campus.
 Over the years, it has been used for many purposes: a music conservatory, residence hall, cafeteria, post office, classroom space and faculty offices.
 Recently, Hulitt Hall underwent a major makeover thanks to a $3 million gift provided to kick-start the largest single renovation project in university history.
+The building is named for John Hulitt who provided the lead gift for the project in 1903.

 View The Renovation